imagiLabs/imagiProcessing/README.md

 ## How to write the code in Processing?

 Processing [uses](https://en.wikipedia.org/wiki/Processing_(programming_language)) the "Java language, with additional simplifications such as additional classes and aliased mathematical functions and operations.
 It also provides a graphical user interface for simplifying the compilation and execution stage".
-Recently, Processing also started to support Python.
+Recently, Processing also started to support Python!

 ## What are some resources to learn Processing?

 My personal favorite is the [Coding Train](https://www.youtube.com/user/shiffman) YouTube Channel, where you can learn all of the basic programming concepts for Processing in Java and p5 JavaScript library.
+You can also learn from the Processing IDE itself by going to File > Examples, after downloading the IDE on your computer.

+### How to run projects in this repository?

+First, you will need to download the Processing IDE from [this](https://processing.org/download/) website.
+You will then have to download each folder and run the file that ends with ".pde".